scotmoor/azure-quickstart-templates/azure-spinnaker/README.md

 <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template deploys a new virtual machine with Spinnaker pre-installed into your subscription.
-Once deployed, the new instance is ready to be configured to target the Azure platform.
+Once deployed, the new virtual machine is ready to be configured for targeting deployments to the Azure platform.

 The template will create two VMs in your subscription.
 The first is solely responsible for handling setup operations.
 Once the deployment has completed you may remove this VM and it's associated resoures.
 The second VM wil be the actual instance of Spinnaker, identified by the VM name given during deployment.
 Once the second VM has beend deployed, you will need to remote into the machine, via ssh, to complete the configuration of Spinnaker (see steps below).